Project-Sportszone/SportsZone-Backend/README.md

 # SportsZone-Backend

-After pulling the project run the following command to run the project \n Switch to your branch \n npm install \n npm run dev \n
+After pulling the project run the following command to run the project <br/>
+ Switch to your branch <br/>
+ npm install <br/>
+ npm run dev <br/>

 ## Do not merge your code in main branch